gtk-rs/rustdoc-comments/cairo/docs.md

 <!-- fn restrict -->
 Specify what PDF version to generate.
 <!-- struct Writer -->
-A PDF surface that writes to a generic `io::Write` type (owning variant)
+A PDF surface that writes to a generic `io::Write` type

 The `Writer` takes ownership of the write object.
 Once you're done using the surface, you can obtain the write object